Earth: Surface

-Earth's land is 29.2%, or 149 e6km2 of Earth's surface area.
-Earth's land consists of many islands around the globe, but mainly of four continental landmasses, which are, from largest to smallest: Africa-Eurasia, America (landmass), Antarctica, and Australia (landmass).
+Earth's land covers 29.2%, or 149 e6km2 of Earth's surface.
+The land surface includes many islands around the globe, but most of the land surface is taken by the four continental landmasses, which are (in descending order): Africa-Eurasia, America, Antarctica, and Australia.
 These landmasses are further broken down and grouped into the continents.
-The terrain varies greatly and consists of mountains, deserts, plains, plateaus, and other landforms.
-The elevation of the land surface varies from the low point of -418 m at the Dead Sea, to a maximum altitude of 8848 m at the top of Mount Everest.
+The terrain of the land surface varies greatly and consists of mountains, deserts, plains, plateaus, and other landforms.
+The elevation of the land surface varies from a low point of -418 m at the Dead Sea, to a maximum altitude of 8848 m at the top of Mount Everest.
 The mean height of land above sea level is about 797 m.

 Land can be covered by surface water, snow, ice, artificial structures or vegetation.
-Most of Earth's land hosts vegetation, but ice sheets (10 %, not including the equally large land under permafrost) or cold as well as hot deserts (33 %) occupy also considerable amounts of it.
+Most of Earth's land hosts vegetation, but considerable amounts of land are ice sheets (10%, not including the equally large area of land under permafrost) or deserts (33%).

-The pedosphere is the outermost layer of Earth's continental surface and is composed of soil and subject to soil formation processes.
+The pedosphere is the outermost layer of Earth's land surface and is composed of soil and subject to soil formation processes.
 Soil is crucial for land to be arable.
 Earth's total arable land is 10.7% of the land surface, with 1.3% being permanent cropland.
 Earth has an estimated 16.7 e6km2 of cropland and 33.5 e6km2 of pastureland.